-Bardia National Park that occupies 968 sq km of area is situated in the mid-far western Terai and bordered by the Karnali River is a protected area in Nepal that was established in 1988 as Royal Bardia National Park.
-It is the largest and most undisturbed expanse of wilderness in southern low land of Nepal, but it is least visited by the tourists.
-Its northern limits are demarcated by the crest of the Siwalik Hills.
-Natural boundaries to human settlements are formed in the west by the Geruwa, a branch of the Karnali River, in the southeast by the Babai River and on the north by the Churia Hills.
-Nearly 70% of the park is occupied by the evergreen sal forest; the remaining 30% is a combination of plain pastures, savannah and riverine forest.
-The park contains eight types of ecosystems.
-The park headquarter is situated at Thakurdwara (also the location of Forest Hideaway) and is enclosed by idyllic villages and fields inhabited by an aboriginal tribe, the ‘Tharu’.
+Spotting a Bengal tiger in Nepal are the highest in Bardiya National Park.
+Bardiya National Park occupies 968 sq km in the mid-far western Terai region.
+It is the largest and most undisturbed and protected expanse of wilderness in southern low land of Nepal.
+And it is the least visited by the tourists.
+Bordered by the Karnali River, in the southeast by the Bardiya River, and on the north by the Churia Hills, it is composed of eight different types of ecosystems.
+70% of the park is occupied by the evergreen sal forest.
+The remaining 30% is a combination of savannah and riverine forest.
+The Park Headquarters is situated in Thakurdwara where nearby are the villages and fields inhabited by an aboriginal tribe, the ‘Tharu’.